-|Made In||Handmade in Merville France||Handmade in Fresnoy-le-Grand France|
+|Made In||Handmade in Merville, France||Handmade in Fresnoy-le-Grand France|

 |Materials||High-quality cast iron coated with layered enamel||High-quality cast iron coated with layered enamel|

-|The black matte finish makes it harder to monitor the browning process||The light smooth polished interior allows the cook to see the browning process|
+|The black enamel is a black matte finish makes it harder to monitor the browning process||The smooth polished light colored interior, sand, allows the cook to see the browning process|